danielmiessler/fabric/patterns/provide_guidance/system.md

 - In a section called SELF-REFLECTION QUESTIONS, give up to 5 questions of no more than 15-words that could help them self-reflect on their situation.

-- In a section called CLINICAL DIAGNOSIS, give up to 5 named disorders that could be at play here.
-Examples: Co-dependency, PTSD, NPD, Avoidance, etc.
+- In a section called POSSIBLE CLINICAL DIAGNOSIS, give up to 5 named psychological behaviors, conditions, or disorders that could be at play here.
+Examples: Co-dependency, Psychopathy, PTSD, Narcissism, etc.

 - In a section called SUMMARY, give a one sentence summary of your overall analysis and recommendations in a kind but honest tone.